yreynhout/AggregateSource/README.md

   Assert();

 ```
+#### Asserts

 Mind that the Assert* methods are **not** in the box.
-You have to write that kind of unit testing framework integration yourself.
+It's an integration point between the test specifications and your testing framework of choice.
+Leverage its asserts to execute the specification.

 Looking for an example?
-Head on over to the Testing folder of the SampleSource project (https://github.com/yreynhout/AggregateSource/blob/master/SampleSource/)
+Head on over to the Testing folder of the [SampleSource](SampleSource/ "Sample source") project.
 The principles discussed here are easily applicable to other frameworks and libraries.
 Feel free to steal ...